ruby-mutiny/mutiny/README.md

 * `git clone` this repo
 * `bundle install`
 * `./bin/mutiny ./examples/max.rb ./examples/max_tests.rb` Note that we currently assume that tests.rb is a line-separated set of predicates (expressions that evaluate to either true or false).

+## Acknowledgments

+Thank-you to the authors of other projects and resources that have inspired mutiny, including:

+* Markus Schirp's [mutant](https://github.com/mbj/mutant), which paved the way for modern mutation testing in Ruby.
+In particular, mutiny's RSpec integration is based on the Markus's stellar work on mutant.